jfjallid/go-secdump/README.md

 thus be used to temporarily grant read access to itself to retrieve the secrets and then restore the original permissions.

+However, a better approach was discovered (February 2025) by Julien Egloff over at Synacktiv.
+The BaseRegOpenKey request used to open handles to registry keys has an option to assert the SeBackupPrivilege which allows us to open the registry keys without first changing the DACLs.
+The tool has been updated to prefer this new approach and only change the DACLs if asked nicely.

 ## Credits
 Much of the code in this project is inspired/taken from Impacket's secdump but converted to access the Windows registry remotely and to only access the